valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 `showPost` will simply convert and print a Post in HTML while `showUserPosts` gets a range of posts and then passes them to `showPosts`.

-*Note: `LRANGE` is not very efficient if the list of posts start to be very big, and we want to access elements which are in the middle of the list, since Redis Lists are backed by linked lists.
+*Note: `LRANGE` is not very efficient if the list of posts start to be very big, and we want to access elements which are in the middle of the list, since Lists are backed by linked lists.
 If a system is designed for deep pagination of million of items, it is better to resort to Sorted Sets instead.*